 In my previous article, I discussed whether or not Pinterest is right for your business.
 Assuming you’ve decided that it is indeed a good platform to include in your social media strategy, today’s article will help guide you through the process of setting up a Pinterest profile and how to get started with your first Pins.

 Setting up a Pinterest account for your business

-When you’re ready to get started, click here to sign up and create a brand new account, or convert your personal account to a business account by clicking here.
+When you’re ready to get started, click here to sign up for a free business Pinterest account and create a brand new account, or convert your personal account to a business account.
 If you’re already on the Pinterest homepage, choose “Create a business account” at the bottom of the pop-up box.
 You’ll be needing a proper business account (rather than simply using your personal one) because you’ll then have access to features such as Pinterest Analytics and advertising, which I’ll discuss later.

 You’ll need to type in your email address and business name, create a password and select which category your business belongs to (‘retailer’, for example).
 You can also type in your website, which is a good idea because it’ll appear on your profile and help drive traffic to your site.